ironbar/hungry_geese/reports/04_Modeling.md

 a function that receives a keyword and computes reward using that keyword.
 This will take a little bit of more work today, but will save time in the future.

+I will call the new reward the `ranking_reward`, and the previous existing reward the `sparse_reward`.

 #### Pretraining on random agents game

 Let's start by pretraining on random agents game to see how different the training loss and the agent's performance is when training on this loss.